Yandex Cloud

 • route_options: Additional virtual host parameters (optional):

-• security_profile_id: Yandex Smart Web Security security profile ID.
-A security profile allows you to enable WAF and filter incoming requests, limiting their number for protection against malicious attacks.
+• security_profile_id: Security profile ID.
+A security profile allows you to filter incoming requests, enable WAF, and set limits on the number of requests for protection against malicious activity.
 For more information, see Security profiles.

 Learn more about the properties of Terraform resources in the relevant Terraform guides: